JesseSenior/pyGobang/README.md

 The game has currently been released version v0.1.0, currently to basically complete the functional goals, but still **may exist huge amount of bugs**. :(

-If you find bugs, welcome to point out ~~~
+If you find a bug, feel free to write issues and let me know ~ 😉

 The game uses pygame as the graphics engine and uses sqlite to record historical games.

-The game currently uses Monte Carlo Search Trees (MCTS) to implement the human-computer part, and will be optimized opportunistically afterwards.
+The human-computer part of the game is modified from @Xshellye 's open source project [GoBang-python-homework](https://github.com/Xshellye/GoBang-python-homework).

 The game font is the open source font [Sarasa-Mono-SC-Nerd](https://github.com/laishulu/Sarasa-Mono-SC-Nerd).